sedatsevgili/notes/README.md

 # Setup
  * Run this: `docker-compose up -d --build`
+ * Login to php container with running `docker-compose exec php /bin/bash`.
+ * In the php container:
    * Run `composer install --no-interaction` to install Symfony packages
- * Run `yarn install` to install assets
+   * Run these sequentially to build db
- * To set up db, first login to php container with `docker-compose exec php /bin/bash`.
-Then run these sequentially:
      * `symfony console doctrine:database:create`
-   * `symfony console doctrine:migrations:migrate`
+     * `symfony console doctrine:migrations:migrate` with confirmation.
      * `symfony console doctrine:fixtures:load` to load fixtures.
 Passwords will be same with emails for created users by fixtures.
+   * Run `yarn` to install assets
+   * Run `yarn build` to build Vue app
+ * Open http://127.0.0.1:8080/ to test the app

 # Connecting to Database
  * Run `doctrine-compose exec database /bin/bash` to login to the db container.